A nation is stunned after a heavily armed man entered a movie theater in Aurora, CO, early Friday and opened fire.

 "As a precaution against copycats and to raise the comfort levels among movie patrons in the wake of the horrendous shooting in Colorado, the New York City Police Department is providing coverage at theaters where the 'The Dark Knight Rises' is playing in the five boroughs."

 Meanwhile, people from across the country try to come to terms with the tragedy. , a local editor for Urbandale Patch, writes:

 Will I ever feel safe in a movie theater again?

 Sadly, I think we'll be horrified for a few days.
 Movie theaters will tighten security.
 Perhaps we'll have to go through metal detectors to get into them, as we do at airports.
 And we'll accept this as a fact of modern life.

 I flew after 9-11.
-I sent my children to school after the Columbine school shootings -- the first of many such shootings.
+I sent my children to school after the Columbine school shootings -- .

 She then muses if these examples of extreme gun violence will ever come to an end.